TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

 The data you've saved is persistent and is available in subsequent sessions::

-   import sqlite3
+   agiza sqlite3
    conn = sqlite3.connect('example.db')
    c = conn.cursor()

-Usually your SQL operations will need to use values from Python variables.
+Usually your SQL operations will need to use values kutoka Python variables.
 You shouldn't assemble your query using Python's string operations because doing so is insecure; it makes your program vulnerable to an SQL injection attack (see https://xkcd.com/327/ for humorous example of what can go wrong).